 So, Hammes opened a fraudulent bank account at another bank (one the company did not use) and deposited vendor checks into that account.
 Then he transferred funds out of the fraudulent bank account to himself.
 Since he opened the account, he was the authorized check signer.
 Simple but effective.

-If extra payments were made to vendors (and it appears that occurred), then the company may not have been reviewing vendors payments.
-It’s easy to just make vendor payments without seeing patterns, especially if hundreds of checks are processed each month.
+If extra payments were made to vendors (and it appears that occurred), then the company may not have been reviewing vendor payments.
+If appropriate controls are not in place, it’s easy for a fraudster to make fraudulent vendor payments without detection, especially if hundreds of monthly checks are processed.

 Also, it appears the company may have lacked sufficient segregation of duties since Hammes was able to disburse extra vendor payments without detection.

 Periodically, review the total payments made to each vendor.
 For example, generate the total monthly payments made to XYZ Company.
 Then compare the monthly payments over a two to three year period.
 If payments dramatically increase, then someone within the company may be making additional payments and stealing those checks.
 Or there may a legitimate reason for the increase.
 Either way, it’s wise to review vendor payments for anomalies.

 You might also contact your company’s bank (and other local banks) and ask for a list of accounts in your company’s name.
 Then compare that list to your general ledger to see if the accounts match.
 If mismatches are present (there’s bank account listed but no corresponding account in the general ledger), follow up to see why.